A Gaussian process framework for testing general relativity with gravitational waves: Results from GWTC-3

 \section{Results from GWTC-3}

 We next apply our Gaussian process framework to the 60 binary black hole gravitational-wave events from GWTC-3 \citep[][]{ligoscientificcollaborationGWTC3CompactBinary2023} detected by both the H1 and L1 observatories.
+We do not consider any glitch-subtracted data frames, instead using the publicly available GWOSC data \citep[][]{abbottOpenDataThird2023}.
 We perform parameter estimation to obtain posteriors on the binary parameters of the \textsc{IMRPhenomPv2} waveform for \unit[2]{s} of data around each event, using the same approach as in subsections \ref{noisesegments} and \ref{db_2_injection}.
 We produce residual data for each event by subtracting the maximum-likelihood estimate \textsc{IMRPhenomPv2} waveform, and center the data at the maximum-likelihood merger time of each event.
 We perform Gaussian process regression on each of these data segments, as in the previous sections.
 We use the same priors on the Gaussian process hyper-parameters as outlined in subsection \ref{simulateddeviations}.

 As an illustrative example, we show the Gaussian process hyper-posteriors for GW150914 in Fig.~\ref{fig:GW150914_corner}.
 For this event, we find that the lower bound of our $k_0$ prior, $k_0 = 10^{-46}$, is included in the $90\%$ credible interval, indicating that a deviation from GR is unlikely.
 In Fig. \ref{fig:GW150914_reconstruction}, we show the reconstruction of $\delta s$, which confirms the absence of a deviation from GR.
 Equation \ref{bayesfactor} yields a Bayes factor of $\ln{\mathcal{B}} = -0.12$, corresponding to a $p$-value of $0.69$, suggesting a deviation from GR is not present in GW150914 residual data.